 Students can sign a contract with their Training Establishment.
 However, during APPEL Placement hours, the primary relationship between the student and their Preceptor is that of a student and a Trainer.
-Training Establishments must therefore not enter into any contracts with students which are inconsistent or conflict with this relationship or conflict with APPEL Placement Standards.
+Training Establishments must therefore not enter into any contracts with students which are inconsistent or conflict with this relationship or conflict with the Standards for APPEL Experiential Learning Placements.
 It is a condition of engagement with APPEL that the Training Establishment and Trainer agree that APPEL placement standards and agreements, supersede any contracts between students and their Training Establishments.
 A breach of this condition could result in the withdrawal of APPEL accreditation.
 Contracts must not conflict with the placement timetable nor require students to engage in activities unrelated to behaviours described in the PSI Core Competency Framework during placement hours.